 Failure to submit this annual report on multiple occasions may result in a dissolution.

 Foreign LLCs in Massachusetts

-To establish a foreign LLC in Massachusetts, business owners need to obtain a Certificate of Good Standing from their home-based Secretary of State and also submit a Foreign Limited Liability Company registration form either by mail or online.
+To establish a foreign LLC in Massachusetts, business owners need to obtain a Certificate of Good Standing from their home-based Secretary of State and also submit a Foreign Limited Liability Company registration form either by mail

 How to form a Corporation in Massachusetts.